 The Royals are ranked one of the best soccer teams in Toronto.
-Last summer, the Bishop Marrocco-Thomas Merton Catholic Secondary School team played their most important game, which just happened to be a friendly, or more, a series of friendlies.
+The summer before last, the Bishop Marrocco-Thomas Merton Catholic Secondary School team played their most important series of games.

 The games took place in a remote northern Ontario First Nation.
 That spring, the community had made the news following a series of suicide attempts by local youth, including a 13-person suicide pact thwarted by local police.
 The youngest youth involved was 9-years-old.